How the History of Chargebacks Helped Shape Commerce as We Know it Today

 Recognizing that the legacy chargeback system wasn't working, Visa rolled out a new dispute process, called Visa Claims Resolution (or VCR).
 The new procedure sought to close profit-absorbing loopholes, reduce false claims, and improve the customer experience.
 For merchants, this theoretically meant fewer chargebacks filed.
 It also meant less time available to respond to the chargebacks that did get filed though.

 Mastercard began implementing its own initiative later that year.
-A similar program to VCR, Mastercard's changes were be rolled out in phases through 2020.
+A similar program to VCR, Mastercard's changes were to be rolled out in phases through 2020.

 GDPR